CRC-1597-Small-Data/.github/profile/README.md

 * Transfer for transferring additional information to the dataset at hand, such as from data of different type (Project Area B),
 * Uncertainty for quantifying and reducing uncertainty in particular in similarity and transfer (Project Area C).

 This is enabled by a joint methods framework, with a focus on combining knowledge-driven and data-driven modeling.
 For more information, please visit our website.
+Subscribe to our event mailing list by following the instructions [here](https://www.smalldata-initiative.de/2024/04/subscribe-to-our-mailing-list/).

 ## Public Repository Disclosure